homothetyhk/HollowKnight.BenchwarpMod/README.md

 Deploy
 - Deploy button: places a bench at the current location
 - Set: alters your respawn/warp point to be your currently deployed bench
+- Near Style: select your preferred bench sprite which fades in when the hero is near the bench
-- Style: select your preferred bench sprite
+- Far Style: select your preferred bench sprite which shows when the hero is away from the bench
+	- For safety, styles cannot be changed while benched.
 - Options:
 	- Cooldown: adds a 300s cooldown to the deploy button
 	- Noninteractive: deployed bench cannot be interacted with, except via warping (e.g. preventing use during boss fights)
 	- No Mid-Air Deploy: the game must recognize the player as grounded in order to deploy
 	- No Dark Rooms or Dream Rooms: prevents use of deploy in Dream World rooms, and if the player does not have lantern, prevents use of deploy in rooms which are dark
-	- Reduce Preloads: when the game starts up, only the selected style is preloaded.
+	- [Obsolete] Reduce Preloads: when the game starts up, only the selected style is preloaded.
 To use other styles, the player must restart the game.
+		- As of version 3.0, Reduce Preloads is no longer a setting, and only one bench is preloaded by default.
 	- No preloads: no bench styles are preloaded.
 The deploy button instead will create a respawn marker.
-To deploy benches, the player must change the setting and restart.
+To deploy benches, the player must change the setting and restart the game.

 Bench Hotkeys
+- Each of the following combinations is equivalent to clicking the corresponding bench button, and then the Warp button in Bench Warp mode.
+In other words, a code for an unselectable bench will result in warping to the current respawn.
+Hotkeys only perform bench warps; this holds even if the current setting is set to Door Warp mode.
 - **NM**: **N**ailmaster **M**ato
 - **DM**: **D**irt**M**outh
 - **FC**: **F**orgotten **C**rossroads Stag